Middle School Faculty

 bseverns@northstarcharter.org

 Mrs. Severns was born and raised in Stockton, California where she spent many summers on the softball diamonds.
 When she wasn’t playing softball, you could find her crafting, gardening, listening to music, or deep into a great book.
-In high school, an opportunity to help students with special needs learn to play softball sparked her interest in becoming a teacher.
-Later, another opportunity to work with a local science summer camp and several youth art programs enhanced her interest in education even more.
 After earning her Bachelor of Arts in Liberal Studies from CSU Stanislaus, Mrs. Severns began her teaching career in the Stockton Unified School District, while working towards both her special ed and general ed teaching credentials.
 After 5 years of teaching in Stockton, Mrs. Severns and her husband decided to move their family to Idaho.
+In the beautiful Treasure Valley, Mrs. Severns and her husband, Michael, found a passion for exploring the outdoors.
+They enjoy camping, fishing, golfing, and touring the states in their fifth-wheel with their two daughters.
+In Idaho, Mrs. Severns spent 9 years teaching in the West Ada School District.
+Along with her daughters, she has found her forever home here at North Star Charter School.

 Tyrel Whitt